KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/authentication/token-authentication.md

 This information can be verified and trusted because it is digitally signed.

-JWT are recommended for applications, for example Terraform, and they can expire automatically.
+JWT tokens  are recommended for applications, for example, Terraform, and they can expire automatically.

-To create a **JWT Token**, login to the KopiCloud AD API management website, anc click on the **JWT Token** menu.
+To create a **JWT Token**, login to the KopiCloud AD API management website, and click on the **JWT Token** menu.

-Enter a unique token name and expiration time (or 0 to create a not-expirining token), and click on the **Generate** button.
+Enter a unique token name and expiration time (or 0 to create a not-expiring token), and click on the **Generate** button.

 ![Image title](https://help.kopicloud-ad-api.com/assets/docs/generate_jwt_token.png)

 Then, the token will be generated.
-Copy the token and store in a safe place!
+Copy the token and store it in a safe place!

 ![Image title](https://help.kopicloud-ad-api.com/assets/docs/generate_jwt_token_result.png)

 ----

-## Create Basic Token
+## Create a Basic Token

-Basic tokens are created combining an username and password.
+Basic tokens are created by combining a username and password.

-To create a **Basic Token**, login to the KopiCloud AD API management website, anc click on the **Basic Token** menu.
+To create a **Basic Token**, login to the KopiCloud AD API management website, and click on the **Basic Token** menu.

 Enter your username and password, and click on the **Generate** button.